eshita-ds/Data-Mining-Projects/Housing_Price_Prediction_using_Linear_Regression/README.md

 - Download housing.csv and place it in the project folder.
 - Run the Jupyter Notebook `Housing Price Prediction using Linear Regression.ipynb` step-by-step.

+## License

+This project is for educational purposes only and adheres to the academic integrity policies of DATA 240.